Old Rhinebeck Aerodrome: History

 The museum's gift shop and model collection were destroyed in a fire on 20 August 2015.

 The museum proposed to replace two deteriorated pole aircraft hangars with a new 6,000 sqft steel hangar in November 2020.

 By 2023, the museum had begun replacing some of its older infrastructure.

-A new 6,400 sqft hangar was completed by April 2023.

-The museum received approval for three projects in April 2024, including a new entrance and a hangar to replace two older ones.
+This included a new 6,400 sqft hangar completed by that April.
+It received approval for three additional projects in April 2024, including a new entrance and a hangar to replace two older ones.